chaffin/RMF/docs/CA/CA-7.md

 `[The Facility]` implements an Information System Continuous Monitoring (ISCM) program developed at the Tier 3, information system level, by incorporating System-Level Continuous Monitoring (SLCM) step tasks outlined in the DAAPM.[^1]

-The ISSM/ISSO with assistance from the ISO, FSO, and other system stakeholders are responsible for the following monitoring tasks denoted by an **M** designator:
+The ISSM/ISSO with assistance from the ISO, FSO, and system stakeholders are responsible for the following monitoring tasks denoted by an **M** designator:

 - **M-1** -- The cyber integration team described in [CA-1 (a.1)](CA-1), monitors all technical, management, and operational security controls employed within and inherited by the information system;